mkuchin/docker-registry-web/README.md

   * Optional token based authentication provider with role-based permissions
   * Docker registry notification recording and audit

-## Warning: this version config is not compatible with configuration of versions prior 0.1.0
+## Warning: [this version config](web-app/WEB-INF/config.yml) is not compatible with configuration of versions prior v0.1.0

 ### Docker pull command